Magnetic properties of an individual Magnetospirillum gryphiswaldense cell: Analysis and Discussion

 \section{Analysis and Discussion}

-DCM data plotted in Fig.~\ref{fig:fig02} indicate the presence of a dominant uniaxial anisotropy along the chain of magnetosomes, originating from dipolar interactions between the magnetosomes, similar to shape anisotropy.
-Detailed consideration, however, reveals the role of other magnetic anisotropies.
-To deepen our understanding, we construct a micromagnetic model of the magnetosome chain, in which we consider three contributions to the chain's effective magnetic anisotropy: shape anisotropy of the individual particles, cubic magneto-crystalline anisotropy of the individual particles, and the anisotropy arising from dipolar interactions between magnetosomes.
-Using the position, shape, and orientation of the magnetosomes measured by TEM, as well as material parameters from the literature~\cite{o_conbhui_merrill_2018}, the model determines their magnetic state resulting from the application of an external magnetic field.
+DCM data plotted in Fig.~\ref{fig:fig02} indicate the presence of an effective anisotropy along the chain of magnetosomes of uniaxial character.
+A detailed consideration is necessary to understand the role the involved magnetic anisotropies play.
+To do so, we construct a three-dimensional, micromagnetic model of the magnetosome chain using the software package \textit{Mumax3}~\cite{vansteenkiste_design_2014, exl_labontes_2014}.
+The software solves the space and time dependent Landau-Lifshitz-Gilbert equation using a finite-difference approach, i.e.\ we discretize space to \SI{1.2}{\nano\meter}, and determine the relaxed state of each voxel's magnetic moment in an effective magnetic field.
+This effective field contains all relevant interactions and anisotropy contributions: exchange interactions, dipolar interactions, cubic magneto-crystalline anisotropy of the individual particles, and an externally applied magnetic field.
+Ultimately, this approach allows us to precisely model the magnetic behavior of the magnetosome chain from knowledge of the position, shape, and orientation of each magnetosome as measured by TEM.
+Using material parameters from the literature~\cite{o_conbhui_merrill_2018}, the model determines the equilibrium magnetic state of the chain for a set external magnetic fields.
 By including the geometry of the DCM experiment and the properties of the cantilever, we calculate $\Delta\!f$ and use it to iteratively adjust the input parameters, optimizing the agreement between simulated and measured $\Delta\!f$.
 In this way, features in hysteresis curves of $\Delta\!f (H)$ such as jumps, dips, or humps can be associated with events such as magnetic switching or collective rotation of magnetic moments.